8The Cock and Bull re-opened for dine-in and accommodation on 26th April 2021.

 We have procedures in place to reassure you that as well as still providing the same friendly and comfortable place to dine, we are also providing a safe one!

 Below are the new procedures you can expect when visiting the restaurant for a sit-down meal:

 - Although the social distancing can be reduced to 1 metre within the restaurant, we have chosen to remain at 2 metres between tables to maintain as safe an environment as possible.
 There will therefore be limited capacity so please book ahead to avoid disappointment, unfortunately we cannot accept specific table location requests.

-- Maximum table size is 6 people from 2 households – a support bubble counts as one household.
+- Maximum table size is 8 people from 3 households – a support bubble counts as one household and children under 12 are not counted towards the 8.

 - When your booking is confirmed, we ask that you please adhere to the time allocated as we cannot accommodate early arrivals.
 We also ask that you please let us know if you are to be late, with limited seating capacity we can then reshuffle tables if necessary.

 - There is a facility within your booking confirmation to cancel a booking, please use this if you cannot make your reservation in order that we can re-sell this table – the impact of Covid-19 has had a devastating impact on our industry and no-shows only compound this.